Articles

 As temperatures drop, we’re turning our attention to the places to be this winter.
-To help you plan your next winter vacation—this year or beyond—we’ve rounded up our favorite destinations for a much-deserved escape somewhere cozy, seaside, stylish, tropical, stimulating or serene—whatever you find yourself needing in the months between November and March.
+We’ve rounded up our favorite destinations for an escape somewhere cozy, stylish, sunny, stimulating or serene—whatever you find yourself needing in the months between November and March.
 Whether you’re looking for a snowy chalet where you can sip après ski cocktails by a roaring fire, a tropical island where you can relax with a beach read or a far-flung destination with adventures to satisfy every member of your family, these are the winter vacations that should be on your radar.
-From one-of-a-kind resorts in the French Alps to the mountain paths of Machu Picchu and the Pyramids of Egypt, here are 23 reasons to start planning your next winter escape.
+From one-of-a-kind resorts in the French Alps to the mountain paths of Machu Picchu and the Pyramids of Egypt, here are 24 reasons to start planning your next winter escape.

 Contact your Trip Designer or Indagare, if you are not yet a member, to start planning winter vacations for this year and the future.
 Beloved destinations like the ones below are booking up quickly.
 Our team can match you with the accommodations, reservations and activities that are right for you.

-Winter Vacations for Epic Family Adventure: Peru and Egypt
+Winter Vacations for Epic Family Adventure: Australia and New Zealand

-On the other side of the world, the treasures of Egypt can now be enjoyed—generally without the crowds—for a far-flung winter vacation.
+On the other side of the world, the treasures of Egypt can now be enjoyed—generally without the crowds—for a far-flung history-focused winter vacation.
 Egypt is home to one-third of the world’s antiquities and the only remaining monument of the Seven Wonders of the Ancient World (the Pyramids at Giza).
 For thousands of years, travelers have journeyed from all over the world to witness the glorious temples built by the pharaohs.
-Today, visitors can see these ancient treasures alongside new wonders—from the groundbreaking Grand Egyptian Museum (which is slated to become the largest archaeological museum in the world when it opens, expected this month) to the glamorous luxury yachts that cruise up and down the Nile.
+Today, visitors can see these ancient treasures alongside new wonders—from the groundbreaking Grand Egyptian Museum (which is slated to become the largest archaeological museum in the world when it opens, hopefully by the end of the year) to the glamorous luxury yachts that cruise up and down the Nile.
 In the words of Indagare founder Melissa Biggs Bradley: “The awe that you feel in the shadow of the pyramids or when surrounded by the still vibrant colors in Nefertari’s Tomb must be experienced to be understood.
 There is simply no way to comprehend the immensity of this history without going—or returning—as tombs continue to be discovered and treasures unveiled.
-As the world opens back up after the last two years, I believe that there will never be a better moment in our lifetime than right now to explore Egypt’s wonders.”
-(And Melissa still cites her family holiday trip to Egypt as one of her favorites).
+I believe that there will never be a better moment in our lifetime than right now to explore Egypt’s wonders.”
+(And Melissa still cites her family holiday trip to Egypt as one of her all-time favorites.)

 Winter Vacations for Sun and Scene Seekers: Coastal Mexico and The Caribbean

-Mexico‘s beach regions are home to indulgent, spacious resorts where you can hide away for a week—and our top choices combine laidback luxury and a family-friendly vibe with just enough style (and treats) to craft a relaxed vacation with a hint of glamour.
-One of our team’s favorites is the One&Only Palmilla resort in Los Cabos.
-In the words of Indagare’s Simone Girner, who reported on the renovation of the property in 2015: “Part family-friendly enclave, part indulgent adult playground, One&Only Palmilla maintains a delicate balance between laid back and uber chic, mostly thanks to the welcoming and caring staff who prevent it from venturing too far into over-the-top (though there’s some of that, too).
+'s beach regions are home to indulgent, spacious resorts where you can hide away for a week—and our top choices combine laidback luxury and a family-friendly vibe with just a hint of glamour.
+One of our team's favorites is the One&Only Palmilla resort in Los Cabos.
+In the words of Indagare's Simone Girner, who first scouted the property: "Part family-friendly enclave, part indulgent adult playground, One&Only Palmilla maintains a delicate balance, mostly thanks to the welcoming and caring staff who prevent it from venturing too far into over-the-top (though there’s some of that, too).
 It helps that the hub of the property is a traditional Mexican hacienda, complete with a whitewashed chapel and bell tower dating back to 1956, when this part of Baja was a sleepy backwater.
 Families with younger children will enjoy the kids’ club and family pool, while couples can opt for more privacy and pampering.
 There’s no shortage of activities, including golf, surf and sea excursions.
-When it comes to restaurants, One&Only Palmilla serves up top options: Seared, a collaboration with Jean-Georges Vongerichten, for surf and turf; Suviche, for Japanese fusion; and cliffside Agua for that final-night showstopper dinner at sunset.”
-Other top choices across Mexico’s coastlines include Belmond Maroma, Rosewood Mayakoba, Chablé Maroma and Hotel Esencia on the Riviera Maya, and Cuixmala in Jalisco (or sister property Hacienda de San Antonio, if you prefer the mountains).
+When it comes to restaurants, One&Only Palmilla serves up top options: Seared, a collaboration with Jean-Georges Vongerichten, for surf and turf; Suviche, for Japanese fusion; and cliffside Agua for that final-night showstopper dinner at sunset."
+Other top choices across Mexico's coastlines include Belmond Maroma, Rosewood Mayakoba, Chablé Maroma and Hotel Esencia on the Riviera Maya, and Cuixmala in Jalisco (or sister property Hacienda de San Antonio, if you prefer the mountains).

 The Caribbean has long drawn couples, families and friends for easy warm-weather getaways, thanks to its powdery white-sand beaches, warm turquoise waters and pampering resorts—but every island has its own atmosphere and specialties.
 For a jet-set scene, St. Barth’s is not to be missed—with top hotels including the legendary Le Toiny (with 14 freestanding villa suites), Cheval Blanc St-Barth Isle de France, Eden RockLe Sereno and buzzy Le Barthélemy Hotel & Spa.
 With just a 3.5-hour direct flight from New York, travelers looking for a more romantic, secluded atmosphere should visit Turks & Caicos, where they can retreat into the private pavilions at the sleek and serene Amanyara (which offers open-air pavilion rooms with direct ocean access, as well as free-standing villas with infinity pools) or the exclusive villas at COMO Parrot Cay, while Grace Bay Club offers separate accommodations and pools to keep both couples and families happy.
 Another top family-friendly option, also accessible via direct flights from the U.S., is Anguilla, where Cap Juluca, A Belmond Hotel sits on a virtually private mile-long beach overlooking Maundays Bay, offering direct beach access and panoramic views.
 After hours on the sand or in the sea or pool (top activities include sailing, snorkeling, scuba, golf, tennis, croquet or treatments at the Arawak Spa), days here usually end with sunset cocktails and a daily Champagne sabering ritual, before a multi-course dinner at Pimms or the chef ’s table.
 And in Antigua, the all-inclusive Jumby Bay offers a private island location, friendly atmosphere and top-notch amenities on a spectacular beachfront—while the island’s first luxury hotel, Curtain Bluff, guarantees personalized service and a host of activities (including squash, waterskiing, snorkeling, kayaking, tennis and more) that are well-suited to families with older children.